Geowil/Geowil_Bank/README.md

 bonds, all you have to do is put plugin commands into events where you want to access the bank(s) from.
 You can use the same bank across your entire game or have each major location have its own.

-The plugin commands to open the bank are as follows:
+The plugin command to open the bank is as follows:

 ```
-BankOpen <BankID> <InterestRate>
-BankOpen <BankID> <InterestRate> <TimeDenomination>
+BankOpen <Params>
 ```

-where <BankID> is the ID for the bank you want to open and <InterestRate> is the interest rate for that bank.
-Future version of the plugin may either remove the InterestRate parameter or add a second BankOpen command that does not use it so that you can modify this value through a plugin command.

-The <TimeDenomination> option on the second command specifies what unit of time interest is compiled at or bond matures at.
-Valid values are Second, Minutes, Hours, or Days.
-All other input will be ignored.
-This option does not change your bond help text messages to reflect the change in time unit so be sure to update any bonds if you already added them.
+The <Params> indicated the following:
+    ID:# - Required - Sets the bank id for a new bank or tells the plugin which existing bank to open IR:# - Optional - Sets the interest rate at the bank.
+Use this on an existing bank to change the interest rate of that bank
+    TD:<Seconds,Minutes,Hours,Days> - Optional - Sets the time denomination at which interest compounds.
+Use this on an existing bank to change the time denomination at that bank
+    MD:# - Optional - Sets the minimum deposit amount at the bank.
+Use on an existing bank to change the minimum deposit amount at that bank.

+Any params with 'Optional', when not used, will default to whatever you have set in your plugin parameters.
+The ID: parameter is always required.
+Some examples:

+BankOpen ID:0
+BankOpen ID:0 IR:10
+BankOpen ID:0 TD:Seconds MD:1000
+BankOpen ID:0 IR:15 TD:Minutes MD:15000

+Example 1: Opens a bank with plugin paramater defaults for all parameters Example 2: Opens a bank with a 10% interest rate and everything else defaults Example 3: Opens a bank with a time denomination of Seconds and a minimum deposit of 1000.
+Interest rate will be the plugin default
+Example 4: Opens a bank with an interest rate of 15%, a time denomination of Minutes, and a minimum deposit of 15,000.

 ## Current Features Overview
-### Features in V1.0
+### Features in V2.0.1
 - Deposit Gold
     - Players are able to deposit gold into the bank.
 If an interest rate is set then over the specified amount of time units (example hours) that interest rate will be comounded onto the deposited gold.
 As an example a deposit of